UT WIC Eng

 Cereal

-✔ Allowed: *Brands listed below; 12 oz to 36 oz boxes and bags for cold cereal, 9.8 oz to 36 oz for hot cereal
+✔ Allowed: *Brands listed below; 12 to 36 oz boxes and bags for cold cereal, 9.8 to 36 oz for hot cereal

-✘ Not Allowed: Cold cereal box sizes smaller than 12 oz or cereal with artificial sweetener
+✘ Not Allowed: Cold cereal containers smaller than 12 oz or cereal with artificial sweetener

 Cold cereal